-What are the factors that cause a person to say “Yes” to another?
-What methods do politicians use to convince others that they are right?
+What factors cause someone to say “Yes” to another person?
+What methods do politicians use to convince others?
 Why do we obey others?
 The book is a look from the inside, behind the scenes of what the most experienced sellers do to persuade people to buy from them.

 The Core Idea:

 Every day we communicate with other people and part of our work, part of our survival on this planet is bound up with our ability to persuade others to believe us, agree with us, buy from us.
-Influence has the task of showing us how to become better in our communication with other people and how we can persuade them to follow us and agree with us.
+Influence by Robert Cialdini, explain in details how we can become better in our communication with other people and how we can persuade them to follow us and agree with us.

-We see expensive jewelry and we immediately think that’s better than the cheap knockoffs standing near.
+- We see expensive jewelry and we immediately think that’s better than the cheap knockoffs standing nearby.

 Sometimes even changing the color, without the price, on a price tag to red can convince more people to buy.

-We can use these rooted beliefs in our minds to convince people to do what we want.
+We can use these rooted beliefs in people’s minds s to convince them to do what we want.